 1. Making Chrysanthemum Tea

 Moderate consumption of chrysanthemum tea can help reduce the risks of serious diseases such as cancer, diabetes, and stroke.
-So why don’t you start your morning with a cup of this delicious tea?
+So why don’t you start your morning with this delicious tea?

 Ingredients: dried chrysanthemum flowers, water, and sugar (optional).